AniGEA/deep-learning-challenge/README.md

   - Output Layer: 1 unit, sigmoid activation
   - **Accuracy: 72.85%**

+After the third attempt, the model was optimized and achieved an accuracy of 72.85%.
+This represents an improvement but still falls short of the target accuracy of 75%.
+In this attempt, a deep neural network with three hidden layers was defined: the first hidden layer had 110 units with a ReLU activation function, the second hidden layer had 45 units with a ReLU activation function, and the third hidden layer had 76 units with a sigmoid activation function.
+The output layer consisted of a single unit with a sigmoid activation function.
+Despite these optimizations, the model's performance indicates that further enhancements are necessary.
 After the third attempt, the model achieved an accuracy of 73%.
 This represented an improvement over previous iterations but still fell short of the 75% target.
 Further enhancements are necessary to achieve higher accuracy.

 + **Fourth Try**
   - Model: Random Forest